List of Houston Astros minor league affiliates

 The Houston Astros farm system consists of seven Minor League Baseball affiliates across the United States and in the Dominican Republic.
-Six teams are owned by the major league club, while the Asheville Tourists are independently owned.
+Four teams are independently owned, while three—the Florida Complex League Astros and two Dominican Summer League Astros squads—are owned by the major league club.

 The Astros have been affiliated with the Double-A Corpus Christi Hooks of the Texas League since 2005, making it the longest-running active affiliation in the organization.
 The longest continuous affiliation in team history was the 21-year relationship with the Double-A Southern League's Columbus Astros/Mudcats from 1970 to 1990.
 Their newest affiliates are the Triple-A Sugar Land Space Cowboys of the Pacific Coast League and the High-A Asheville Tourists of the South Atlantic League, which became Astros affiliates in 2021.

 Geographically, Houston's closest domestic affiliate is the Sugar Land Space Cowboys, which are approximately 20 mi away.
 Houston's furthest domestic affiliate is the Single-A Fayetteville Woodpeckers of the Carolina League some 1165 mi away.